Chapter 19

 "[20] I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me."

-Thus, if we are a true born again believer and live our lives by faith in Jesus Christ to live His life in and through us, we will discover the truth of the following Scripture in our lives,
+Thus, if we are a true born again believer in Jesus Christ and through the Holy Spirit we live our lives by faith in Him to live His life in and through us, we will discover the truth of the following Scripture in our lives,

 Romans 6:14